 - The type of coverage you’re interested in

 For an easy process, use this quick tool to get matched with the best providers in your state.
-Or, for an even easier process, call our team at (855) 518-0148.

-Submitting A Claim Through Geico
+Submitting A Claim Through Navy Federal

 One of the perks of Navy Federal auto insurance running through Geico is the company’s history with a straightforward claims process.
 In J.D.
 Power’s 2019 U.S. Auto Claims Satisfaction Study, Geico tied for third in the country with a score of 879 out of a possible 1,000.